aslmx/aslmx.github.io/index.md

 Looking forward for the next Pull Request :-)

 And I really hope these were enough words for the Bot to consider this good haha...

+## What Aslmx Loves

+Aslmx loves good beer and sometimes a good wine too!
+Good food is nice as well.

+A non exhaustive list of stuff Aslmx likes furhtermore
+* OpenSource
+* Linux
+* Travelling
+* good Music with a lot of guitar
+* Sweet potatoes